anshumandas/get-flutter-fire/README.md

 2. Config for adding Search Bar at the Top vs a Bottom Navigation button

 Step 13: TODO: Large vs Small screen responsiveness

+* Drawer: Triggered by Top Left Icon (App Logo).
+For iOS this icon changes to back button when required.
+Contains allowed Role List, Screens specified as Drawer.
+Becomes Left Side Navigation for Horizontal Screens.
+Can have additional extreme left vertical Navigation Strip.
+Bottom Navigation Bar also folds into this strip in Horizontal Screens.
+* Top Right Icon: used for Login and post Login triggers BottomSheet/Context Menu for Persona Change, Profile, Settings, Change Password, Logout
+* Search Bar (Toggle Button for phones) on Top Center with Title
+* Status Bottom Bar for desktops only instead of SnackBars

 Step 14: TODO: Make own login flow screens.
 Remove firebase library reference from all but auth_service